 Determine associated cancellation fees

-• If you’ve rented a router, modem or any other equipment from your provider, you’ll have to return it as part of the cancellation process.
+• If you’ve rented a router, modem or any other equipment from your provider, you must return it as part of the cancellation process.

-• If you return the equipment late, or the equipment is damaged, you may incur additional fees.
+• If you return the equipment late or damaged, you may incur additional fees.

 • Some ISPs, such as Cox or WOW!, have a 30-day satisfaction guarantee.
 If you’re canceling because you’re dissatisfied with service and can point to something in your contract that backs up your claim, this could be your way out.

 • When switching to your new service, see if they have a buyout offer.
-Some ISPs, such as Spectrum, will cover any ETFs in an attempt to win over your business.
+Some ISPs, such as Spectrum, will cover any ETFs to win over your business.

 Will your new internet provider buy out your contract?